Write It Down Before You Blurt It Out

 3. Find a quiet place

-A quiet place need not be quiet as measured by decibels.
-It’s just somewhere you can be alone without interruption.
+Find somewhere you can be alone without interruption.
+It need not be literally quiet.
 I find a crowded cafe very quiet for me because everyone else is minding their own business and I can sit with a cup of coffee and tend to my thoughts in peace.

 4. Write in a journal

 I’m a big advocate of journalling as a means of processing feelings.
-Just the mere act of writing longhand in a proper journal with a fountain pen is very therapeutic, let alone the healing that it brings.
-You may prefer scribbling on a piece of paper, or typing on your computer.
 Write down your feelings as accurately as you can.
 ‘Angry’ is often a catch-all phrase for much more specific emotions.
-Clarify whether you are feeling wronged or humiliated, neglected or ignored, slighted or left out.
+Clarify whether you feel wronged or humiliated, neglected or ignored, slighted or left out.

 5. Read what you’ve just written

-You become more objective when reading your own words, as if you were a neutral observer.
-Very often you’ll read what you’ve just written and think “wow, I sound really mad” or “that’s a very sad person writing this”.
+Read your own words as if you were a neutral observer.
+Very often you’ll think “wow, I sound really mad” or “that’s a very sad person writing this”.
 This puts some distance between you and yourself, if it makes any sense.
 This distance makes you more detached and able to handle the situation more calmly.

 7. List down your options

-Write down your intended response to what had just happened, and think of at least four more alternative responses.
+Write down at least three possible responses to what had just happened.
 If one option is to confront the person, write down exactly what words you’re going to say to that person.
 Be as specific as possible and imagine yourself going through the motions.
 Rehearse all the options in your mind.

 8. Decide what kind of person you want to be

 This will help you choose the option that will best reflect who you want to be as a person.
-If you want to be patient, the option involving waiting will make most sense.
-If you want to be wise and understanding, choose the option that requires you to find out more about the other person or about the situation before you jump to any conclusion.
+If you seek to be wise and understanding, choose the option that requires you to find out more about the other person or about the situation before you jump to any judgment.

 9. Sleep on it

-Once you’ve decided the best course of action, you may want to wait for a few hours and ideally sleep on it to see if you still feel the same way the next morning when you are more rested and feel better.
+Once you’ve decided the best course of action, you may want to wait for a few hours.
+Sleep on it to see if you still feel the same way the next morning when you are more rested and feel better.
 If the option still makes sense, go ahead.
 If not, there’s still time to change your mind.

 Only now do you actually say or do anything.
-Ask the person who hurt you whether you can talk for a few minutes, or write a note if that’s what you’ve decided to do.
+Ask the person who hurt you whether you can talk for a few minutes, or write a note.
 One of the options may be to do nothing and this is a perfectly fine response.
 In fact, it’s often the best response.
 Just get over it and get on with life.